creamcobb/Foobar2000-Input-Notsofatso/README.md

 # foo_input_notsofatso

-a nintendo sound format player derived from in_notsofatso.
+A nintendo sound format player derived from in_notsofatso.